Werribee Open Range Zoo: Animals and exhibits

-Gorilla exhibit
+Gorilla exhibit in African River Trail

 In 2011, Werribee Zoo gained three male western lowland gorillas from Melbourne Zoo.
 These consist of an adult silverback and his two sons.
 The new public display gorilla habitat is a 10000 m2 sanctuary that features wide-open spaces, climbing structures and indoor facilities.
 This new facility enable Zoos Victoria to provide best-practice care for the bachelor gorillas and confirm the organisation's reputation as a world leader in gorilla management.
 The Victorian Government recently gave $1.5 million to support the construction of this $2.2 million facility.
 Zoos Victoria Foundation is seeking public support to help raise the remaining $700,000 through the West Gorillas in the West campaign.

 In 2010, the zoo made national headlines over the gorilla enclosure when comedy duo Hamish & Andy dressed in gorilla suits and played with radio controlled cars and golf clubs as part of a television special.
-Some viewers believed the zoo to be attempting to con them and complained.
+Some viewers believed the zoo was attempting to con them and complained.